 - Balloons at Resort Front Desks

-I’m a lucky gal: my family loves Disney World as much as I do.
-That adoration has turned into twice-a-year visits that can rack up some serious cash.
+I’m a lucky gal: my family loves Walt Disney World as much as I do.
+That adoration has turned into several visits a year that can rack up some serious cash.
 So, after my first few trips I realized I needed to be on the lookout for free things at Disney World and, man, there are plenty.
 It seems as though everywhere you look you can find free stuff.
-Here’s the ones we take advantage of most.
+Here’s the ones I take advantage of most.

 1. Glasses of Water and Ice